Clear Roads, Clear Vision: Advancements in Multi-Weather Restoration for Smart Transportation: Related Work: Weather-specific Approaches

 \subsection{De-snowing Approaches}

 The de-snowing model training and evaluation is based on synthetic dataset as getting paired clean and snowy data is difficult \cite{Chen_2023_ICCV}.
 The synthetic data is generated as:

 \cite{Chen_2023_ICCV} first convert the RGB image to the HSV color space, where V = max(R, G, B) represents the largest color component. v denotes the value of the V channel in the HSV space, which is normalized to the range of 0 to 1. $\gamma$ and $\beta$ are adjusted based on the specific video, and $\sigma$ represents the softmax function.
-The formation of snowy video is as below:
+The formation of snowy video is as below: $Z(x) = I_{haze}(x) + \alpha (x) Aug(S(x))$ where \textit{Aug} denotes data augmentation. $Z$ is the final output with both snow and haze.